 The first decision on the drive north comes at the foot of the Brynderwyn Hills.
 Turning left will take you up the West Coast through areas once covered with forests and now used for either agricultural or horticulture.

 Driving over "the Brynderwyns," as they are known, takes you to Whangarei, the only city in Northland.
 If you're in the mood for a diversion, you can slip to the beautiful coastline and take in Waipu Cove, an area settled by Scots, and Laings Beach, where million-dollar homes sit next to small Kiwi beach houses.

 An hour's drive farther north is the Bay of Islands, known all over the world for its beauty.
-There you will find lush forests, splendid beaches, and shimmering harbors.
+Here you will find lush forests, splendid beaches, and shimmering harbors.
 The Treaty of Waitangi was signed here in 1840 between Māori and the British Crown, establishing the basis for the modern New Zealand state.
-Every year on February 6, the extremely beautiful Waitangi Treaty Ground (the name means weeping waters) is the sight of a celebration of the treaty and protests by Māori unhappy with it.
+Every year on February 6, the extremely beautiful Waitangi Treaty Ground (the name means weeping waters) is the site of a celebration of the treaty, and of protests by Māori unhappy with it.

-Continuing north on the East Coast, the agricultural backbone of the region is even more evident and a series of winding loop roads off the main highway will take you to beaches that are both beautiful and isolated where you can swim, dive, picnic, or just laze.
+Continuing north on the East Coast, the agricultural backbone of the region is even more evident and a series of winding loop roads off the main highway leads to beaches that are both beautiful and isolated where you can swim, dive, picnic, or just laze.